postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 ![GraphQL Body](https://assets.postman.com/postman-docs/graphql-body.jpg)

-Check out [Using GraphQL](/docs/postman/sending-api-requests/graphql/) section for more information on GraphQL including how to enable __Autocomplete__ powered by Postman API schemas.
+Check out [Using GraphQL](/docs/postman/sending-api-requests/graphql/) section for more information on GraphQL, including how to enable __Autocomplete__ powered by Postman API schemas.

 ### Authenticating requests